 O Jamali!
 Resort to the door of the friend, for our refuge is the door of the beloved.

-These are lines by poet & traveller, Sheikh Fazlullah, who went by the pen name Jamali.
+These are verses by poet & traveller, Sheikh Fazlullah, who went by the pen name Jamali.
 And his name lives on today…the park where our heritage walk was organized is locally known as Jamali Kamali.
 Officially, the Mehrauli Archaeological Park, very few know it by that name.
+Our group of 20 odd met at the entrance to the Park and began exploring.
 The Mehrauli Archaeological Park is a minefield of archaeological remains!
 Everywhere the eye goes, there are remains of historic settlements, some almost devoured by vegetation.
 Close to the entrance is a clearing, beyond a gateway, which is a recently excavated archaeological site.
 I shared some of my surface finds with the group: a small clay toy shaped like a horse, bits & pieces of pottery!
 They have unearthed a stone floor and a few rooms to the east, some with graves in them.
-One just has to start digging & it is not difficult to find some remains.
-In fact, the builders who construct apartments in Mehrauli area, regularly hit a grave platform or foundations of old buildings.
-This is how thickly littered this area is with the remains of historic Delhi.
-Of course, the medieval buildings are the most easily visible.
-But Delhi region’s history goes back to prehistory.
-And there are some important archaeological sites, esp along the Delhi Ridge.

 A few steps from Jamali Kamali mosque & tomb, sits a canopy, atop a small hill.
 This is Metcalfe’s folly.
 Thomas Metcalfe was a British Resident at the Mughal court who purchased land here and landscaped it to his liking.
-He bought Mohammad Quli Khan’s tomb, converted it into his residence, and modified a Lodi building into his boathouse.
-He diverted streams to create artificial lakes & so that his boathouse was standing in water, once.
-And he chose to call this weekend retreat the, Dilkusha or delighter of the heart!
+He bought Quli Khan’s tomb, converted it into his residence, and modified a Lodi building into his boathouse, which stood in an artificial lake!
+And this estate was his Dilkusha or delighter of the heart!
 I like to call it the first farm house in Mehrauli!
-This area is adjacent to the Qutb complex, & Metacafe would often ride his buggy around the Qutb ruins.
-There is a proposal to include the Mehrauli Archaeological Park in the World Heritage Site of Qutb Minar, but proposal will probably end up being part of ‘legends of Delhi’ some 100 years from now!